-Standard IV lines
+About standard IV lines

 Standard IV lines are typically used for short-term needs.
 For instance, they may be used during a short hospital stay to administer medication during surgery or to give pain medications, nausea medications, or antibiotics.
 A standard IV line can typically be used for up to four days.

 With standard IV administration, a needle is usually inserted into a vein in your wrist, elbow, or the back of your hand.
 The catheter is then pushed over the needle.
 The needle is removed, and the catheter remains in your vein.
 All IV catheters are typically given in a hospital or clinic.

 A standard IV catheter is used for two kinds of IV medication administration:

 An IV “push” or “bolus” is a rapid injection of medication.
 A syringe is inserted into your catheter to quickly send a one-time dose of drug into your bloodstream.

 An IV infusion is a controlled administration of medication into your bloodstream over time.
 The two main methods of IV infusion use either gravity or a pump to send medication into your catheter:

 Pump infusion: In the United States, a pump infusion is the most common method used.
 The pump is attached to your IV line and sends medication and a solution, such as sterile saline, into your catheter in a slow, steady manner.
 Pumps may be used when the medication dosage must be precise and controlled.

 Drip infusion: This method uses gravity to deliver a constant amount of medication over a set period of time.
 With a drip, the medication and solution drip from a bag through a tube and into your catheter.